“I have my photo on my business card because I’m in a relationship building business and I want to be memorable.”

 12. Make the photo on your Business Card big enough to be clearly seen and have an impact, not a little thumbnail or postage stamp size in the corner.
 This is your opportunity to make a statement and stand out!

 13. If you’re using a standard sized card (90mm x 55mm) place your photo on the front of the card with minimal information like your name and title plus the problem you solve, the results you offer or your tagline.
 All your contact details can go on the back, if the recipient is interested in what they see, on the front of the card and want to get in contact with you, they’ll turn the card over.
 If you’re not using a standard sized card like myself (square and opening like a book) then place it on the inside so it’s a reveal to your recipient, like a pleasant surprise.

-And here are some examples of Business Cards from our clients and myself.
+Examples of Business Cards from our clients.